Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 | 6 | ui[6] | uo[6] | uio[6] |
 | 7 | ui[7] | uo[7] | uio[7] |

-I will be targeting the widely available microchip LAN8720 PHY chip for this interface and will be going more in-depth as to how this ASIC will be interfacing with this PHY later in the article.
+I will be targeting the widely available microchip LAN8720 PHY chip for this interface.
+I will be going more in-depth as to how this ASIC will be interfacing with this PHY later in the article.

 #### Area

 My second major constraint is my limited die area.

-I am paying for all this afterall, more area means higher manufacturing cost.
+I am paying for all this out of pocket afterall, and more area means a higher manufacturing cost.
 Now I am not trying to accumulate a pool of gold or anything, it’s just that, in compliance with Maslow's hierarchy of needs, waffles rank higher than area, and higher manufacturing cost means less waffles.
 So just like any semi-conductor company, I am incentivised to keep my area budget under control.

 {{< figure
 src="needs.svg"